dr-matt-smith/evote-movie-2020/README.md

 ## Steps todo ...

-- List details from array

-- Movies list from a Repository class

-- List details from array of objects

-- Move controller functions into a controller class

-- List details from array of objects from DB

-- Page to insert new movies into the datbase
+- Page to insert new movies into the database

 - Links to delete movies from the database